 What Is AASA?

 For the first time this year, Arizona is administering Arizona’s Academic Standards Assessment (AASA) to students in grades 3 through 8.
-AASA covers English language arts (both writing and reading) and mathematics, and includes Arizona-specific questions that were used on AzM2.
-The AASA ELA test for third graders includes an Oral Reading Fluency unit.
+AASA covers English language arts (writing and reading) and mathematics and includes Arizona-specific questions used on AzM2.
+The AASA ELA test for third graders consists of an Oral Reading Fluency unit.

-In addition to AASA tests, Arizona students are also tested on science topics with AzSCI, the state’s science assessment, in grades 5, 8 and 11.
-AzSCI test content is aligned to Arizona’s 2018 science standards and also includes Arizona-specific items.
-The exam also makes use of technology-enhanced questions like inline answers, fill-in-the-blank, and two-part questions, and provides access to the Desmos calculator for students to use in answering questions.
-This spring is AzSCI’s first year being used for grade 11.
+In addition to AASA tests, Arizona students are also tested on science topics with AzSCI, the state’s science assessment, in grades 5, 8, and 11 AzSCI test content aligns with Arizona’s 2018 science standards and includes Arizona-specific items.
+The exam also uses technology-enhanced questions like inline answers, fill-in-the-blank, and two-part questions.
+It provides access to the Desmos calculator for students to answer questions.

-Arizona high school students are tested with the ACT Aspire (grade 9) and the ACT (grade 11), both of which cover English, mathematics, reading, science, and writing.
+Arizona high school students are tested with the ACT Aspire (grade 9) and the ACT (grade 11), which cover English, mathematics, reading, science, and writing.

 English language learners are also assessed in the state with AZELLA, which determines where students are in their development of English language skills.
 English language learners are tested annually with AZELLA until they reach English language proficiency.
 A new AZELLA test, aligned to new standards, will be administered for the first time in spring 2023.
 An alternate assessment for English language learners with significant cognitive disabilities is also in development.